 In many countries, the use of condensing boilers is compulsory or encouraged with financial incentives due to their efficiency and green credentials.
 In fact, since 2005, all new gas central heating boilers that are fitted in the UK need to be high efficiency condensing boilers unless there are exceptional circumstances.

-Choosing the best condensing boiler can be challenging, that's why GreenMatch provides you with a free of charge and no obligation service.
-You can request quotes and compare different systems so that you can find the best condensing boilers for you.
+Choosing the best condensing boiler can be challenging, that’s why GreenMatch provides you with a free of charge and no obligation service.
+You can request up to 4 quotes and compare different systems so that you can find the best condensing boilers for you.
 Just fill in the form to get yours today.